PSH-Computing-AI-club/competition-spring-2025/ai-player-scripting.md

 ### 3.6.
 Do I need an internet connection to run the competition software?

 Yes, for the first run only.
 The competition software uses the [`denoland/deno_emit`](https://github.com/denoland/deno_emit) library is used to prepare your JavaScript and TypeScript code for running in the scripting runtime.
 It is a bundling and transpilation library made in [Rust](https://www.rust-lang.org) compiled to [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
-Unfortunately, the library does not ship with its WASM payload and downloads it on first one.
+Unfortunately, the library does not ship with its WASM payload and downloads it on first run.
 Our apologies if this is inconvenient for you.

 ### 3.7.
 How do I implement strategies?